The Impact of Enmeshment Trauma: 7 Life-Altering Effects You Need to Know

 What are common signs of the effects of enmeshment trauma?

-Lack of privacy, feeling in charge of other people’s feelings, having trouble making decisions on your own, and having an imprecise awareness of who you are are all warning signs.
+Lack of privacy, feeling responsible for other people’s feelings, difficulty making decisions on your own, and an imprecise sense of who you are are all warning signs.

 What role do parents play in enmeshment trauma?

-In an attempt to provide companionship or emotional support, enmeshed parents frequently become overly involved in their kids’ lives, which may interfere with the growth of their independence.
+In an attempt to provide companionship or emotional support, enmeshed parents often become overly involved in their kids’ lives, which may interfere with their kids’ independence.

 Are the effects of enmeshment trauma the same as codependency?

-While codependency refers to unstable relationship patterns where one person tolerates another’s bad behavior, enmeshment trauma means compromised familial boundaries that result in dependence.
+While codependency refers to unstable relationship patterns where one person tolerates another’s bad behaviour, enmeshment trauma means compromised familial boundaries that result in dependence.

 How do the effects of enmeshment trauma impact self-identity?

-People may experience a reduced awareness of self as a result of their inability to differentiate their own emotions and desires from those of their family members.
+People may experience reduced self-awareness as a result of their inability to differentiate their own emotions and desires from those of family members.

-Can effects of enmeshment trauma impact mental health?
+Can the effects of enmeshment trauma impact mental health?

 Indeed, the absence of personal boundaries and autonomy can result in emotional dysregulation, anxiety, sadness, and low self-esteem.